 As you gather, search for interestingly-shaped plants and objects.
 You want a mix of tall, thin things and lower, broad ones.
 Also, aim for a mix of straight lines and also curved shapes.

-Our eyes naturally go to pops of color (is there anything more joyful than the first daffodils?), but look more closely for subtler colors.
+Our eyes naturally go to pops of color (is there anything more joyful than spring’s first daffodils?), but look more closely for subtler colors.
 The reddish bark of a dogwood branch, some minty lichen growing on a tree, or a rust-colored rock can all contribute to your arrangement.
 Pro tip: you’ll see these hues more easily on a cloudy day.

 Note: If your yard isn’t a rich natural habitat, ask a neighbor if you can clip a few branches.
 If you choose to venture into a local woodland to forage, be very sparing in what you take home and only clip plants you know to be common; if in doubt, leave it in nature—and never forage in a national park.